ameswarb/twitchsaver/README.md

 ## Usage

-Add `?theme=modern` to the end of the URL to remove the cathode tube theme and show 100% of the twitch streams.
+* Add `?theme=modern` to the end of the URL to remove the cathode tube theme and show 100% of the twitch streams.
+* Adding `?promo=1` when sharing the project is appreciated
+* Protip: if you want to share the modern version, add `?theme=modern&promo=1` to the URL

 ## Contributing